dranger003/rht03/README.md

 The RHT03 (also known by DHT-22) is a low cost humidity and temperature sensor with a single wire digital interface.
-The sensor is calibrated and doesn�t require extra components so you can get right to measuring relative humidity and temperature.
+The sensor is calibrated and doesn't require extra components so you can get right to measuring relative humidity and temperature.

 Compile with: